Grievances

 In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA), the grievance procedures described in this document should be followed for complaints alleging discrimination on the basis of disability.

-No qualified student shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any academic program or activity at the health science center.
-If a student feels he/she has been subject to discrimination, a complaint should be filed with the Executive Director, Academic, Faculty, and Ombudsperson and ADA Compliance.
+No qualified student shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any academic program or activity at UT San Antonio Health Science Center.
+If a student feels he/she has been subject to discrimination, a complaint should be filed with the Office of Educational Support Services.

 Sexual Misconduct and Civil Rights Violations

-Complaints alleging sexual assault and/or sexual harassment should be addressed in accordance with the policies and procedures set forth in the Handbook of Operating Procedures Section 4.2.2: Sexual Misconduct Policy .
-For all other Title VII complaints refer to the Handbook of Operating Procedures Section 4.2.1: “Nondiscrimination Policy and Complaint Procedure”
+Complaints alleging sexual assault and/or sexual harassment should be addressed in accordance with the policies and procedures set forth in the 4.2.2.
+For all other Title VII complaints refer to the Institutional Handbook of Operating Policies (IHOP) 4.2.1.

 Grievances for Distance Education Students

-The health science center desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
-Students enrolled in the health science center who desire to resolve a grievance should follow the health science center’s Student Grievance Procedure as stated in our catalog.
-Allegations of criminal offenses or alleged violations of a a state's general purpose laws may be made directly to the relevant state agencies.
-Academic grievances or student conduct violations are governed entirely by the health science center.
+UT San Antonio Health Science Center desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
+Students enrolled in UT San Antonio Health Science Center who desire to resolve a grievance should follow UT San Antonio Health Science Center’s Student Grievance Procedure as stated in the catalog.
+Allegations of criminal offenses or alleged violations of a state's general purpose laws may be made directly to the relevant state agencies.
+Academic grievances or student conduct violations are governed entirely by UT San Antonio Health Science Center.

 For detailed information on the grievance process, visit the SARA Policy Manual